 Not at all.
 With the exception of Industrial Dobby Loom and Jacquard looms, AVL looms are normally assembled by the customer.
 AVL looms are generally shipped in a partially assembled state.
 All of the so-called "hard stuff" is already done.
 Dobbies go out whole.
 So do the Spring Lever Systems, Harness Pulley Supports, and Beams.
 The Tension Box and Bobbin Winder also go out fully assembled.
 The looms come with a fully illustrated manual and generally take about a day to assemble.
 There are also several assembly videos on our YouTube channel.
 If you would like AVL to come out for an in-home installation, we do have a service option available.

 Most AVL serial numbers have five integers, such as 01234.
-If your loom has a number other than five integers -- either longer or shorter -- then you have a collector's item; most likely built in the late 1970's or early 80's.
+If your loom has a number other than five integers -- either longer or shorter -- then you have a collector's item; most likely built in the late 1970's or early 1980's.
 There were also some very early looms produced without serial numbers.
 These would have been made in 1976-77.
 Due to the type of wood and finish, AVL's experienced staff can usually tell these looms apart with one look at a picture.

 A-Series: Our current model.
 The "A" stands for the A in AVL, Jim Ahrens.
 A-Series looms come in 8, 16, 24, and 40 harness models and have replaced the old Production Dobby Looms and Technical Dobby Looms.

 AVL40: Full frame loom of the PDL/TDL style, 40 harness dobby looms.
 Built from 2000 to 2003.
 Available over the years in widths ranging from 30" to 72".